-The Rheumatology fellowship program trains rheumatologists to be successful in all fields, whether in private practice, as academic clinician educators or as physician-scientists.
+The Rheumatology fellowship program trains rheumatologists to be successful in all career tracks, whether in private practice, as academic clinician educators or as physician-scientists.
 Graduates of the program have achieved positions of leadership and distinction in virtually all fields related to rheumatology.

-The Division of Rheumatology and Immunology at Duke University Medical Center has consistently ranked among the top rheumatology programs in the country, with a reputation for excellence in its tripartite missions of patient care, research and education.
-All faculty in both the adult and pediatric rheumatology divisions help train and mentor fellows.
+The Division of Rheumatology and Immunology at Duke University School of Medicine has consistently ranked among the top rheumatology programs in the country, with a reputation for excellence in its tripartite missions of patient care, research and education.
+All faculty in both the adult and pediatric rheumatology divisions help teach, coach, and mentor fellows.

-The fellowship program is led by Program Director Dr. Lisa Criscione-Schreiber.
-We welcome your interest in our program, and encourage you to contact us if you need more information to make your choice of fellowship program.
+The fellowship program is led by Program Director David Leverenz, MD, MEd.
+We welcome your interest in our program.
+To learn more, read our program overview and our description of how to apply.
+We encourage you to contact us if you need more information.